jhpyle/docassemble/_docs/playground.md

 * You want to use a full-featured text editor like [Emacs], [Notepad++], or [Sublime Text] to edit your [YAML] and [Markdown] files.
-* You make frequent changes to .docx or .pdf file templates, and you find it cumbersome to have to manually upload the documents each time you make a change.
+* You make frequent changes to DOCX or PDF file templates, and you find it cumbersome to have to manually upload the documents each time you make a change.